mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Ryau is intrigued by the Travellers.
 She sees some of what is happening to them and wonders what the long-term implications will be.
 Her Oytrip has always been opposed to dominance by the Ancients but at least the Ancients understood the ways of the Droyne.
 What might a future be like in which non-Droyne ascended to that level of power?
 Of course, for the Oytrip to exist in that future the current crisis must be resolved, so Ryau has no choice but to work with the Travellers and hope for a benign future.

-KINETAV SPECIES GENDER AGE Droyne Male — TRAITS — STR 4 INT 11 SKILLS DEX 7 EDU 9 Caste (Leader) 2, Tactics END 5 PSI 10 (military) 1, Telepathy 1
+KINETAV  Droyne Male — TRAITS — STR 4 INT 11 SKILLS DEX 7 EDU 9 Caste (Leader) 2, Tactics END 5 PSI 10 (military) 1, Telepathy 1

-RYAU SPECIES GENDER AGE Droyne Female — TRAITS — STR 3 INT 14 SKILLS DEX 5 EDU 12 Awareness 6, Caste
-(Drone) 5, Clairvoyance 5, Telepathy 6
+RYAU  Droyne Female — TRAITS — STR 3 INT 14 SKILLS DEX 5 EDU 12 Awareness 6, Caste (Drone) 5, Clairvoyance 5, Telepathy 6

 #### END 4 PSI 15